ENIGMA-git/ENIGMA_DTI_GWAS/Pre Imputation Quality Control Protocol/README.md

 # PRE IMPUTATION PIPELINE

 Paste the code lines below into a terminal window or shell script, substitute the correct values where text is highlighted in
-<span style="color: red;">red</span>
+<span style="color: red;">red</span>.
+(Rendering in red is only available in the HTML version, if you are unsure what to change, please use this version and not the GitHub readMe).

-For this protocol we will assume that your working directory is:
+For this protocol, we will assume that your working directory is:

 ```bash
 $HOME/enigma/DTIgenetics/